 We speak to Coinneach MacLeod, otherwise known as The Hebridean Baker, about his newest book The Scottish Cookbook

 I never try to make people into Michelin star chefs.
-That’s not my job,” Coinneach MacLeod says with a smile on his lips and compassion in his voice.
+That’s not my job,” Coinneach MacLeod says with a smile and compassion in his voice.
 “In my new book The Hebridean Baker: The Scottish Cookbook, I strive to nurture people as passionate home bakers, passing on Scottish recipes that are rooted in tradition and nostalgia, but elevated by delicious wee surprises.”

 As we wait for his guests to arrive, Coinneach tells me, “I take note of every dish that comes to mind then whittle the list down by selecting recipes that make me smile, that are easy to follow and that look best on camera!
 Everything you see has been written with care and selected with home cooks and bakers in mind.”